Fortifying Healthcare in Lebanon: Aid Pioneers' Largest Solar Installation To Date

 The integration of solar panels and batteries at MAPs clinics promises a steady power supply and uninterrupted healthcare services, bolstering patient safety.
 Meibar views this critical change with hope, stating, "we will have a sustainable source of electricity.
 So we will not have any problem with electricity cutoffs."

 This move toward solar energy is also anticipated to make the clinic energy independent in the long run, a vital factor in keeping the clinic operational and affordable for all.
 The projected cost savings of introducing solar power to the clinics, are expected to unlock an additional 6,200 patient treatments per year.
-Meibar details the financial advantages: "Right now, we offer consultations at $0.50 but with the rising diesel prices, the cost eventually transfers to the patients.
-With solar power, we can prevent this from happening and can offer healthcare to even more vulnerable people."
+Meibar details the financial advantages: “We are providing the services at $0.50 for a consultation–anyone can afford it.
+[With lower electricity cost] it it will be possible for us to still […] provide good quality medical services to whoever needs it in the community.”

 Sustainable energy, sustainable humanitarian aid